luqmanbarry/rhocp-3-ways-apps-autoscaling/README.md

 #### Prepare the helm chart values.yaml file

-Use [https://crontab.guru/](https://crontab.guru/) to generate Cron formatted schedules.
+Use [this site](https://crontab.guru/) to generate Cron formatted schedules.

 To identify the kube-controller-manager timezone, run `oc rsh ANY_POD_NAME> date`.